 Overall Rating: 2/5 Stars

-For a look at other almost-classic NES video games, go see NintendoLegend.com.
+For a look at other classic 8-bit NES video game reviews, check out http://NintendoLegend.com.